xultaeculcis/kelp-wanted-competition/dev-log.md

 ## 2023-12-16

+* Add submission creation script
 * First submission using unet/resnet50 combination trained for 10 epochs - score 0.3861 - let's train for longer
 * Need to implement a few makefile commands for training and prediction
 * Hmmm, maybe run hyperparameter search on Azure ML?
+* Trying to install torch-ort for training speedups (docs say about 37% speedups)
+* No speedups at all - some new package messed up logging, debug statements all over the place...
+* `torch.compile` is the same - no speedups, takes forever to compile the model using `mode` != `default` (which too is painfully slow)
+* Reverting the env changes